scorelab/GSoC/GSoC-2017/Amila_Karunathilaka_Drone_Comm.md

 ### Work Summary
 Developed Drone Comm as project of Google Summer of Code 2017.

-This is new concept given by.
-SCoRe lab organization.
-First I started to designed project architecture.
-In this case I have decided to implement seperate backend and frontend.
-In implementation phase first I have developed backend.
-Drone Comm backend has RESTful API.
-This API exposes Drone Comm services.
-Frontend web application consume these backend REST API.
+This is a new concept introduced by SCoRe lab organization.
+First I started to design project architecture.
+In this case I decided to implement two separate components as backend and frontend.
+In implementation phase I developed the backend initially.
+Drone Comm backend has RESTful APIs.
+These APIs expose Drone Comm services and frontend web application consumes these backend REST APIs.

-Nodejs used to developed backend implementation and backend REST API structure built using Express Framework.
+Nodejs is used for backend implementation and backend REST API structure built using Express Framework.
 I used MongoDb to persist Drone Comm data like user detail, drone detail & drone task detail.
-This is Drone Comm backend setup.
+This is the setting up of Drone Comm backend.

-Angular 4 used to develop frontend web application.
-This frontend web app has Drone Comm user interfaces.
+Angular 4 is used to develop frontend web application.
+This frontend web application has Drone Comm user interfaces.
 These interfaces communicate with Drone Comm Backend.

-In this GSoC period I have done above mention things.
+Above mentioned areas are covered in this GSoC project throughout the period.

 ### What Covered
-* Designed system archiitecture
+* System architecture design
-* Implemented backend services
+* Backend services implementation
-* Backend services used MongoDB get and persist to the system data.
-In this case used Mongoose ORM to communicate between MongoDB database and backend REST API services.
+* Backend services using MongoDB to retrieve and persist system data.
+(Used Mongoose ORM to communicate between MongoDB database and backend REST API services).
-* JSON Web Token(JWT) used to managed Drone Comm System authentication and authorization.
+* JSON Web Token(JWT) used to manage Drone Comm System authentication and authorization.
-* Implemented queue based message passing pattern to notify newly added drone tasks to drone pilots.
+* Queue based message passing pattern to notify newly added drone tasks to drone pilots implementation.
-* Frontend include log in, registration, drone create, create drone task ...etc.
-These UI component implemented in frontend web application.
+* Frontend implementation including login, registration, drone create, create drone task ...etc.
+These UI components are implemented in frontend web application.

 ### What left
-* Bid or response for drone tasks.
+* Drone pilots bid or response for drone tasks.
-* Private chat between users.(most of time private chat between drone client and crone pilots).
+* Private chat between users.(most of time private chat between drone client and drone pilots).
 * Do Payment through Drone Comm.

 ### Reference